 - Represent the Avant Healthcare Program in a professional manner while building rapport and trust with the HCPs as they process with Avant

 Marginal Functions of The Job

-- Level of confidence with various methods of communication, email, phone, in person or in presentation environment
+- Communicate with confidence using various methods of communication, including email, phone, in person or when presenting in the classroom environment

-- Educating others on difference in culture and work in the US
+- Ability to educate others on culture and work standards in the United States

-- Assessing how well HCP is doing with the adjustment to life in the US
+- Assess the HCPs’ adjustment to live and work in the US

 - Other duties as assigned

 Normal Work Schedule

 This is a full-time position, and core hours of work and days are Monday through Friday 8:00 AM to 5:00 PM.
 Additional hours may be required to assist with HCP related issues, including travel arrangements.